Asaayu/integrated-voice-control-system/workshop/description/base.md

 [img]https://i.imgur.com/3NIA8mR.png[/img]
 [url=https://steamcommunity.com/id/asaayu/myworkshopfiles/][img]https://i.imgur.com/u4A7TLR.png[/img][/url]

+[b]This description has been translated from English using machine learning and may not be entirely accurate.
+If you notice any errors or inaccuracies, please report them in the comments below.[/b]

 [hr][/hr]
 [h1]Integrated AI Voice Control System[/h1]
 The [b]Integrated AI Voice Control System (IVCS)[/b] allows players to issue commands to AI units within their group using voice commands.
-Powered by Windows' built-in voice recognition engine, this mod works seamlessly without requiring any third-party programs.
+Powered by Windows' built-in speech recognition engine, this mod works seamlessly without requiring any third-party programs.

-[hr][/hr]
-[h1]Features[/h1]
-[b]Voice Commands[/b]: Control AI units using natural language.
-[b]Ease of Use[/b]: Leverages Windows' built-in tools; no additional software required.
-[b]Compatibility[/b]: Designed for single-player gameplay as a squad leader.

 [hr][/hr]
 [h1]Voice Commands[/h1]